Online Payment Gateways: Tips for an eCommerce Website

 It’s safe to say that you can win the trust of your customers by adding Apple Pay as one of the payment options on your website.

-To make your website accept Apple Pay, you might have to use their API.
+You might have to use their API to make your website accept Apple Pay.
 But this only works if you already use one of their payment providers or compatible platforms.

 5 – American Express

-American Express might not be as popular as other payment methods we’ve mentioned up there.
-But it does have some features your customers might find helpful when trying to purchase your products or services.
+American Express might not be as popular as other payment methods mentioned.
+But it has some features your customers might find helpful when purchasing your products or services.

 The good thing is that many consumers trust American Express as one of the best payment gateways.